Lessonia (alga): Chile

+Lessonia was used as fuel in the Atacama Desert c.3050 BC.

 Chile is the world's largest producer of wild-harvested algae, with Lessonia from Chile making up 29% of global exports.

 Chile produces over 300,000 dry tons of seaweed per year, with more than 11,000 people are employed in the industry, and almost all of it Lessonia.
 Almost all seaweed harvesting happens in the desert reason of Chile (18 to 32 degrees), as the climate is more suitable for drying.

 Commercial brown seaweed landings started in the 1960s in Chile, but they are only included in national statistics since the 1980s.
 Since 2000, kelp harvesting has increased, due to an increased market demand and a decrease in the value of copper, which is the resource that makes up 60% of the Chilean GDP.
 In 2005, a fishing ban was enacted between 18 and 26 degrees due to concerns about over harvesting, although some studies have indicated that there are no substantial differences between the harvested and unharvested populations.
 L. nigresscens landings increased between 2005 and 2010, but the algal population remained strong.

 The Chilean seaweed corporate industry are not allowed to harvest seaweed themselves.
 Instead, they must purchase biomass from artisanal fishers.
 This means that seaweed regulations are regulated by a combination of fishers, industry, authorities, and scientists.

 The other main algae harvested in Chile, L. trabeculata, is harvested by semi-autonomous divers who do not follow harvesting recommendations, causing the population to suffer.